reivaxy/aquaMonitor/README.md

 All configuration handled through SMS.

 Project comes with 3D files to print the triple sensor bracket (light, temperature and adjustable water level sensor) and case, and PCB design for Fritzing.
+Disclaimer: This system description is provided with no warranty whatsoever.
+If you use it, you accept to do so at your own risks, should a bug or any event be the cause of a malfunction.

 # Available features
 * Temperature periodical measurement